5 Recently Added Sites To The UNESCO’s World Heritage Sites List

-The Writing on Stone in Canada is considered to be one of the world’s most sacred places.
+The Writing on Stone in Canada is considered to be one of the world’s most sacred places and has recently been added to the UNESCO ‘s World Heritage List .
 Thousands of visits around the world come to check it out, marking it the 20th site in the country and the 6th for Alberta (where it’s located).
 The Writing on Stone includes pillars and hoodoos that have been sculpted into various shapes thanks to erosion.

 The Blackfoot people, which viewed the area as sacred, provided future generation with engravings and painting on sandstone walls along the Milk River Valley.
 The landscape is dated as far back as 1800 BCE.

 Another World Heritage Site is Jaipur Rajasthan in India.
 Sawai Jai Singh II founded the beautiful city Jaipur in 1727, who designed it based on Vedic architecture.
 Jaipur, also called Pink City, is regarded as India’s most historically-rich cities, which includes unwavering collanded businesses that meet in the middle, which lead to large public squares known as chaupars.